Pacific Division presents strong waiver add options

 Nail Yakupov, RW, Colorado Avalanche (8.9 percent)

 The former No. 1 overall pick showed a flicker of life to start the season, producing five points in Colorado's first four games, but he's gone silent since then.
-Yakupov's last point came October 11.
-Since then he's had two games where the Avs limited him to less than 10 minutes.
+Yakupov's last point came Oct.
+11. Since then he's had two games in which the Avs limited him to less than 10 minutes.